-Unity AR's motion tracking center —— XR Origin
+Unity AR motion tracking center —— XR Origin

 XR Origin is the core concept of motion tracking functionality in Unity.
 In modern AR applications, motion tracking is gradually becoming an essential feature.
-Through motion tracking, applications can understand the user's position and orientation in the real world without relying on other markers, enabling an immersive AR experience.
-The following content will introduce the basic concepts, components, and lifecycle of XR Origin, as well as the scenarios in which XR Origin is required.
+Through motion tracking, applications can understand the user's position and orientation in the real world without relying on other markers, enabling immersive AR experiences.
+The following content will help you understand the basic concepts, composition, lifecycle of XR Origin, and when to use it.

 Before you begin

-- Learn the basic concepts, components, and workflow of a session through Introduction to ARSession.
+- Understand the basic concepts, composition, and workflow of sessions through ARSession Introduction.

 What is XR Origin

-When motion tracking is initialized, a reference point is selected as the origin of tracking.
-This reference point is usually the position of the device when the application is launched or when the system AR service starts.
-The representation of this reference point in the Unity scene is the XR Origin.
-In most cases, the starting position of the XR Origin in the scene is also the default starting position of the camera.
+When motion tracking initializes, it selects a reference point as the tracking origin.
+This reference point is typically the device's position when the user starts the application or when the system AR service initializes.
+The representation of this reference point in the Unity scene is XR Origin.
+In most cases, the starting position of XR Origin in the scene is also the default starting position of the camera.

-This video shows a simple AR scene with only motion tracking running.
-On the left is the
+This video demonstrates a simple AR scene with only motion tracking running.
+The left side shows the

-Hierarchyview, in the middle is theSceneview, and on the right is theGameview.
-The video was recorded in the Unity editor'sPlaymode using simulated runtime data.
-The content in theGameview is the same as what a user would see in the real world on their mobile device.As seen in the video, the XR Origin (blue sphere) remains fixed in the scene, while the camera representing the user (camera icon) moves according to the user's movement in the real world.
-The white cones capture the trajectory of the camera's position and orientation over a period of time, providing a better understanding of the camera's movement in the scene.
-These white cones are generated under the XR Origin's node, which is a typical organizational structure for objects in such scenes.
+Hierarchyview, the middle shows theSceneview, and the right shows theGameview.
+The video was recorded in Unity Editor'sPlaymode using simulated runtime data.
+The content of theGameview is identical to what users see in the real world through their mobile devices.As shown, XR Origin (blue sphere) remains fixed in the scene, while the camera representing the user (camera icon) moves according to the user's real-world movements.
+The white cones trace the camera's position and orientation over time, illustrating its movement in the scene.
+These white cones are generated under the XR Origin node, representing a typical organizational structure for objects in such scenes.

-In Unity's motion tracking system, the camera generally follows the XR Origin for movement.
-Although the camera is not necessarily a child node of the XR Origin, the AR Session calculates the camera's position based on the XR Origin's position to ensure that what the user sees aligns with the real world.
+In Unity's motion tracking system, the camera generally follows XR Origin.
+Although the camera isn't necessarily a child node of XR Origin, the AR Session calculates the camera's position based on XR Origin's position to ensure consistency between what users see and the real world.

-This video shows the same scene, but this time we moved the XR Origin (blue sphere) during runtime.
-It can be observed that after the XR Origin is moved, the camera follows the XR Origin's movement, while the content in the
+This video shows the same scene, but this time we moved XR Origin (blue sphere) during runtime.
+After moving XR Origin, the camera follows its movement, while the

 In actual AR scenes, this motion relationship is more complex.

-In Unity, the central reference point for all AR tracking is called the session center, and the rule that determines this center during the session is called the center mode.
-The behavior of XR Origin varies under different center modes:
+In Unity, all AR tracking reference points are called session centers, and the rules determining this center during session operation are called center modes.
+XR Origin behaves differently in various center modes:

-In the SessionOrigin center mode, the XR Origin can be moved freely.
+In SessionOrigin center mode, XR Origin can be moved freely.

-Generally, the SessionOrigin mode is used in scenarios where only motion tracking is active.
-When other features are running simultaneously, the SessionOrigin mode is usually not used.
+Typically, SessionOrigin mode is used in scenes where only motion tracking is active.
+When other features run simultaneously, SessionOrigin mode is usually not used.

-However, when using a headset, if the manufacturer does not correctly implement the reference point for motion tracking in Unity, it becomes necessary to use Unity's world center, thereby forcing the use of the SessionOrigin mode.
-This situation requires the root node of the content to follow the movement of the AR feature, which may affect the content's performance, but there is no alternative until third-party manufacturers make changes.
+However, when using headsets, if manufacturers haven't properly implemented motion tracking reference points in Unity, you must use Unity's world center, forcing SessionOrigin mode.
+This requires the content root node to follow AR functionality, which may affect content quality, but there's no alternative until third-party manufacturers make changes.

-In other center modes (such as FirstTarget), the XR Origin cannot be moved freely.
+In other center modes (e.g., FirstTarget), XR Origin cannot be moved freely.

-The FirstTarget mode is generally used in scenarios where non-motion tracking or other AR features are running simultaneously with motion tracking.
+Typically, FirstTarget mode is used in non-motion-tracking scenes or when other AR features run alongside motion tracking.

-In this mode, the position of the XR Origin is determined by the AR feature, so the XR Origin cannot be moved arbitrarily.
+In this mode, XR Origin's position is determined by AR features, so it cannot be moved arbitrarily.

-EasyAR can use two different forms of XR Origin:
+EasyAR supports two different forms of XR Origin:

 - XR Origin provided by EasyAR